Learning & Curriculum

 Richmond Hall is also identified for housing any on-campus students with a positive COVID-19 diagnosis.
 Active cases within the student population are monitored through the Student Health Center under guidance from the center's medical director.
 Faculty work with students isolating in Richmond Hall to ensure flexibility for completing course work.
 Meals are delivered to students in isolation in Richmond Hall.

 Students who test positive for COVID-19 must isolate for 10 days.
 COVID-19-positive community members, after 10 days of isolation, must be asymptomatic and cleared by a physician before they return to work or class.
 Following CDC guidance, W&M does not require a negative COVID-19 test to return.

-William & Mary students who need accessibility accommodations to fully participate in the fall semester, in campus housing, curricular offerings or other areas, should contact the Office of Student Accessibility Services.
+William & Mary students who need accessibility accommodations to fully participate in campus housing, curricular offerings or other areas, should contact the Office of Student Accessibility Services.
 Staff members in that office are experienced in supporting students who have accessibility needs, including students who are immunocompromised.
-We will work with students and their faculty members as appropriate, to promote their success this fall.
+We will work with students and their faculty members as appropriate, to promote their success.